Aaron98990/ways-of-the-game/restarts.md

 From all restarts, you can't directly score an own-goal.
 Directly means only the person taking the restart touched the ball before it enters the goal.
 If you do, it's a corner kick for your opponents.
 - "if the ball directly enters the [kicker’s/thrower's] goal, a corner kick is awarded to the opponents"

-Dropped ball follows the same idea as above - except it also to only one person tocuhes the ball (even multiple times):
+Dropped ball follows the same idea as above - except it also to only one person touches the ball (even multiple times):
 - "If a dropped ball enters the goal without touching at least two players, play is restarted with: a corner kick if it enters the team’s goal"

 ## Striking the ball at an opponent